google/closure-templates/documentation/reference/functions.md

 [boolean coercion](http://go/soy/reference/coercions?polyglot=call-command#boolean-coercions)
 is used.

+Warning: This will always return true for `SafeHtmlProto` and other proto types, even if they contain an empty string.

 ### `checkNotNull(value)` {#checkNotNull}

 Throws a runtime exception if the given value is `null` or `undefined` and